jjvanzon/Circular-Language-Spec/spec/introduction.md

 Reusing Ideas
 -------------

 Dividing up into ideas may lead to *reusability* of ideas.
 For instance: the idea of a *button* might be reusable.
 It might be used more than once.
-If quite a good button were to be programmed, other people may not need to program one themselves.
-The same idea might be reused if another button is desired.
+If quite a good button were to be programmed, other people may not need to program a button themselves.
+The same idea might be reused where another button is needed.

 Where a button may be used in a system, there might be a separate object: